p-duke/jwplayer-code-challenge/README.md

 I used Grunt, Less, and Embedded JS templates to build the webpage.
 I created a responsive grid with LESS and focused on using two partial views for the carousels.
 Grunt tasks are configured to fetch the json data, and build the LESS and EJS files.
 I also included a simple Grunt server to serve the assets.
 The final webpage can be viewed by simply running 'grunt' (see instructions below).
 All of my development code is stored in the "src/" directory and compiled to the "public/" directory.
 I made the webpage responsive to smartphone, tablet, and desktop screens.
-For the carousel functionality I used a jQuery library called 'slick' because it provided all the neccessary functionality.
+For the carousels I used a jQuery library called 'slick' because it provided all the neccessary functionality.

 **Running the application**: